vipxray/lyric_crawler/README.md

 # lyric_crawler
-The objective of this program is to crawl lyric data from a target websit.
+The objective of this program is to crawl lyric data from a target websit (http://www.lyricsplanet.com/).